Adjunct Professor of Reproductive and Developmental Biology

 ORCID ID: 0000-0001-8187-7143

 Androgens are required for the male reproductive tissues.
 In addition, androgens regulate gene ex-pression in several non-reproductive tissues.
 Defects in androgen signaling are linked to diseases, such as prostate cancer.
 Androgens act through androgen receptor, AR, a hormone-inducible nuclear receptor.
 Upon ligand binding, AR is shuttled to the nucleus where it binds to the androgen response elements to regulate gene transcription.
 Specificity of spatiotemporal androgen regulation in different tissues is achieved by differential usage of coregulators.
-However, in many target tissues the regulation of cell type specific responses to androgen action remain poorly understood.
+However, in many target tissues the regulation of cell type specific responses to androgen action remains poorly understood.
 Given the importance of androgen action, it is necessary to understand how androgen actions are normally regulated.
-We are especially interested in how tissue-specific androgen responses are mediated via pioneer factors, collaborating transcription factors and small RNAs, namely microRNAs in the male reproductive tissues.
+We are especially interested in how tissue-specific androgen responses are mediated via AR SUMOylation, pioneer factors, collaborating transcription factors and small RNAs, namely microRNAs in the male reproductive tissues.

 Zhang F-P, Malinen M, Mehmood A, Lehtiniemi T, Jääskeläinen T, Korhonen H, Laiho A, Elo L, Ohlsson C, Kotaja N, Poutanen M, Sipilä P*, Palvimo J.* Lack of androgen receptor SUMOylation results in male infertility due to epididymal dysfunction.
 Nature Communications 2019 Feb 15;10(1):777, * equal contribution